Agnish15/Movie-recommender/README.md

 # 🎬 Movie Recommender System

 This Movie Recommender System uses **content-based filtering** to suggest movies tailored to a user's preferences.
 It analyzes movie metadata (genres, descriptions, keywords, etc.) to recommend similar films based on previous likes.
 Built with **machine learning** and deployed using **Streamlit**, it offers an interactive and easy-to-use web interface.
+Currently I have used render to deploy it which makes it slow for the first time.

 ## 🔧 Technologies Used
 - Python